 Students who wish to apply for full scholarships or partial grants should complete and submit the “Scholarship Application”.
 The MUST Center bases its selection criteria on a series of requisites that the prospective candidate must meet to qualify for NASA scholarships and grants as outlined below:

-- The scholarships are designed for students who are registered full time in the MUST Center, have an outstanding academic record and obtain excellent marks and are exempted from the MUST Entrance Examination.
+- The scholarships are designed for students who are registered full-time in the MUST Center, have an outstanding academic record, and obtain excellent marks, and are exempted from the MUST Entrance Examination.

 - The scholarships awarded may cover a minimum of 15% of the total costs of academic tuition fees (excluding the pre-inscription fees).

 - The number of scholarships that the MUST Center awards annually is limited.
 The deadline for the receipt of applications is the 5th of September for the presentation of applications and their corresponding documentation.
-This applies not only to students already admitted to the MUST but for those in the process of application as well.
+This applies not only to students already admitted to the MUST but to those in the process of application as well.

 - For renewal to be considered, the students who receive any type of financial support from the MUST Center must earn a grade point average of 3.5 or higher (on a 4.0 scale) on all work scheduled during the academic year for which they receive the assistance.
 The renewal of scholarships is under no circumstances automatic; therefore, the students must apply for renewal each academic year.